byexamples/byexample/docs/how_to_extend.rst

 What classes will depend of what you want to extend or cutomize.

-To load a set of modules you can use the ``--modules <dir>`` parameter: all the python files will be loades and the classes with the correct interface will be added.
+To load a set of modules you can use the ``--modules <dir>`` parameter: all the python files will be loaded and the classes with the correct interface will be added.

 Let's show this by example.
 Imagine that we want to write examples in